-In February 2007, the Company's board of directors ("Board") adopted and the stockholders approved the 2006 Stock Plan ("2006 Plan") as an amendment and restatement of the stockholder approved 2002 Stock Option/Stock Issuance Plan, as amended, which provides for the issuance of incentive and non-statutory options to employees and nonemployees of the Company and under which 14,124,637 shares had been reserved for issuance as of January 31, 2012.
+In February 2007, the Company's board of directors ("Board") adopted and the stockholders approved the 2006 Stock Plan ("2006 Plan") as an amendment and restatement of the stockholder-approved 2002 Stock Option/Stock Issuance Plan, as amended, which provides for the issuance of incentive and nonstatutory options to employees and nonemployees of the Company and under which 14,105,573 shares had been reserved for issuance as of April 30, 2012.

 In July 2009, the Board adopted and the stockholders approved the 2009 Stock Plan ("French Plan").
-Under the French Plan, 32,000 shares had been reserved for issuance as of January 31, 2012.
+Under the French Plan, 31,000 shares had been reserved for issuance as of April 30, 2012.
 The number of shares exercised and issued under the French Plan reduced the corresponding number of shares available under the 2006 Plan.

 In June 2010, the Board adopted and the stockholders approved the 2010 Restricted Stock Unit Plan ("2010 Plan").
-As of January 31, 2012, the Company had reserved 5,160,000 shares of common stock for issuance under the 2010 Plan.
+As of April 30, 2012, the Company had reserved 5,076,081 shares of common stock for issuance under the 2010 Plan.

-On September 14, 2011, the Board, upon the recommendation of the Compensation Committee of the Board ("Committee") adopted the 2011 Stock Plan ("2011 Plan"), which was subsequently approved by the Company's stockholders in January 2012.
+On September 14, 2011, the Board, upon the recommendation of the Compensation Committee of the Board ("Committee"), adopted the 2011 Stock Plan ("2011 Plan"), which was subsequently approved by the Company's stockholders in January 2012.
 The 2011 Plan provides flexibility to the Committee to use various equity-based incentive awards as compensation tools to motivate the Company's workforce.
-The Company has initially reserved 7,500,000 shares of its common stock for the issuance of awards under the 2011 Plan.
+The Company had initially reserved 7,500,000 shares of its common stock for the issuance of awards under the 2011 Plan.
 In addition, the number of shares remaining available for grant under the 2006 Plan and 2010 Plan immediately prior to the closing of the IPO were added to the shares available under the 2011 Plan.
-The number of shares remaining available for grant under the 2009 Plan expired upon the IPO.
+The number of shares remaining available for grant under the French Plan expired upon the IPO.
 The 2011 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2013, by up to 5% of the outstanding number of shares of the Company's common stock on the immediately preceding December 31.
 This number is subject to adjustment in the event of a stock split, stock dividend or other defined changes in the Company's capitalization.
+With the adoption of the 2011 Plan upon the completion of the Company's IPO, both option and RSU grants now reduce the 2011 Plan reserve.
+As of April 30, 2012, the Company had reserved 7,602,983 shares of common stock for issuance under the 2011 Plan.

 The shares the Company issues under the 2011 Plan will be authorized but unissued shares or shares that are reacquired.
 The shares of common stock underlying any awards under the 2011 Plan, 2010 Plan and 2006 Plan that are forfeited, canceled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by the Company prior to vesting, satisfied without any issuance of stock or are otherwise terminated (other than by exercise) are added back to the shares of common stock available for issuance under the 2011 Plan.
-The remaining number of unissued restricted stock units under the French Plan expired upon completion of the Company's IPO.
+The shares of common stock underlying any outstanding awards under the French Plan that are forfeited, canceled or otherwise not issued will expire and not be available for future issuance.